radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

 ## Participants and recruiting

-We expect to work closely with members of the HSICC team, Coaching Companion, iLookOut team.
-The last we'll specifically be focusing on issues around the shared Central Authentication Service (CAS).
+We expect to work closely with members of the HSICC team, Coaching Companion, iPD team.
+With the last team we'll specifically be focusing on issues around the shared Central Authentication Service (CAS).
 Alana Buroff, Information Systems and Communications Team lead, completed a stakeholder exercise and identified who we should speak to for the first round.
 She will be sending the introduction emails to stakeholder/users targeted in this user research plan.
 We will then follow up with the teams.

 ## Ethics considerations

-We will be recording all these conversations via Zoom and sharing them with our partners at OHS and 18F.
+With their knowledge and consent, we will be recording all these conversations via Zoom and sharing them with our partners at OHS and 18F.

 ## Expected outcomes